How To Give Stock as a Gift

 Alternatively, if your son didn't have a brokerage account at Schwab, the firm could send him a physical stock certificate or have the shares registered directly in your son's name through the Direct Registration System (fees may apply for either of these services depending on your broker).

-As of December 2014, Schwab charges a $75 fee for re-titling assets (assuming you don't want a physical stock certificate, which is far more expensive and won't do you much good now that they've gone the way of the Dodo.)
+Schwab charges not fee for re-titling assets to another person's account at Schwab and $25 to send shares to another firm. (assuming you don't want a physical stock certificate, which is far more expensive and won't do you much good now that they've gone the way of the Dodo.)

 Set Up a Direct Stock Purchase Plan In Their Name